cleanflight/cleanflight/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for for a new feature for Betaflight
+about: Suggest an idea for for a new feature

 ---